03/02/2020 by socialistfight

 This tirade is not even relevant to the struggle against fascism today.
 If academics, including some Marxists, want to debate among themselves precisely what made Nietzsche, or Plato, tick then who gives a damn?
 I don’t.
 It might even be of use for something indirectly somewhere.
 It certainly does not constitute evidence that these academics share fascist ‘social values’.
 The philosophers have only interpreted the world.
 The point is to change it.
 He was disabled, so me can’t really be that bad!

 It is painful to have to point out the completely illogical content of these arguments.
-Nietzsche dies when Hitler was only 10 so he could not influence him.
+Nietzsche died when Hitler was only 10 so he could not influence him.
 Jesus Christ and Mohammed are dead two millennia and a millennium and a half ago, but they still seem to influence people.
 How very strange!
 And the “attempt at appropriation after death” suggests Trotsky failed to understand the great man and Hitler and Mussolini was fooled by his sister but we Marxists must appreciate this ultra-reactionary, irrationalist philosopher.
 And his repulsive, fascistic ideas are just “strange” not what they really are.
 Those who are impressed by Nietzsche may be bogus leftist academics who are supine capitulators to a right-moving capitalist establishment.
 Or they may be committed KKK or Nazi supporters.
 Or simply very foolish people who imagine themselves leftist because anyone who hates the “Jewish Zionist bourgeoisie” must be right.
 Or should I have said correct?

 Alonso from France